IMTtugraz/PySeus/docs/source/development/formats.rst

 Custom Formats
 --------------

-Just extend the *BaseFormat* Class and add the format class to the *PySeus.formats* list.
+Just extend the *BaseFormat* class and add the format class to the *PySeus.formats* list.